Tomardhruv/Videos-HUB/README.md

 Built using React Js and Material UI 5
 It is a responsive React JS application consisting of stunning video sections, custom categories, channel pages, and, most importantly, you can play videos straight from your YouTube Clone App!

+"VIDEOS-HUB is a captivating React JS application crafted with the power of Material UI 5.
+Experience the future of video consumption with this responsive platform, boasting breathtaking video sections, personalized categories, and dedicated channel pages.
+Immerse yourself in the ultimate viewing experience as VIDEOS-HUB brings your favorite content to life, allowing you to seamlessly play videos directly from the app.
+With its innovative design and seamless integration, VIDEOS-HUB redefines video streaming for the modern era."

 I used RapidAPI to fetch the data - https://rapidapi.com/ytdlfree/api/youtube-v31?utm_source=youtube.com%2FJavaScriptMastery&utm_medium=referral&utm_campaign=DevRel